sanchitdilipjain/aws-application-discovery-service/docs/index.md

   2. Under Migration Hub navigation pane, click Data Collectors under Discover section.

-  3. Choose a Migration Hub home region from the drop-down list, it should be the same what we provided while running discovery agents
+  3. Choose a Migration Hub home region from the drop-down list, it should be the same as what we provided while running discovery agents

-  4. Switch to Agents tab, to view all the servers where Discovery Agent is running.
+  4. Switch to the Agents tab, to view all the servers where Discovery Agent is running.
 Please verify all servers are available before we proceed

       <p align="center"><img src="images/image8.png" class="inline" width="700" height="300"/></p>